Moduli of real pointed quartic curves: The Geometry of the components

 For $\chi \in \mathbb{T}_u(\mathbb{R})$ with $u$ of type $A_1^i$ with $i=1,2,3$ we can do a similar analysis.
 In this case the construction associates to $\chi$: $7-2i$ real points and $i$ pairs of complex conjugate points for a suitable representative $u$ (not involving the reflection $s_7$).
 For example the involution $u=s_6s_4$ of type $A_1^2$ acts as

-on the $P_i$ so that $\chi \in \mathbb{T}_{s_6s_4}$ produces $7$ points in $Y^{\ns}(\mathbb{C})\cong \mathbb{C}^\ast$ with $P_1,P_2,P_3$ real points and $(P_4,P_5)$ and $(P_6,P_7)$ complex conjugate pairs.
-The centraliser $C_W(u)$ is more complicated in this case.
-It acts on the points by permutations preserving the real points and conjugate pairs and Cremona transformations centered in a triples of real points or a real point and a pair of conjugate points.
-The orbits are calculated in table \ref{otherorbit} which confirms the numbers we computed earlier in Table \ref{tablecom}.
+on the $P_i$ so that $\chi \in \mathbb{T}_{s_6s_4}$ produces seven points in $Z^{\ns}(\mathbb{C})\cong \mathbb{C}^\ast$ with $P_1,P_2,P_3$ real points and $(P_4,P_5)$ and $(P_6,P_7)$ complex conjugate pairs.
+The centralizer $C_W(u)$ is more complicated in this case.
+It acts on the points by permutations preserving the real points and conjugate pairs and triangular Cremona transformations centered in a triples of real points or a real point and a pair of conjugate points.
+The orbits are calculated in Table \ref{otherorbit} and confirm the numbers we computed earlier in Table \ref{tablecom}.

-Recall that the Geiser involution centered in the seven points on $Y^{\ns}(\mathbb{R}) \subset \mathbb{P}^2$ lifts to an involution of $X_-$ whose fixed points correspond to the quartic curve $C$.
-The unique node of $Y$ corresponds to the point $p\in C(\mathbb{R})$ of the pair $(C,p)$.
-The remaining two fixed points on $Y$ (corresponding to the remaining two points of $T_pC\cap C$) can be calculated using Equation \ref{geisformula} for the Geiser involution restricted to $Y$.
-They are the solutions to the equation

-If $m_-$ is even then these points are real and if $m_-$ is odd they are complex conjugate.
-This is in agreement with the data in the tables.

 For $\chi \in \mathbb{T}_u$ with $u$ of type $D_4$ or $A_3^\prime$ the situation is different.
-In this case $u$ acts as a nontrivial Cremona transformation on the points.
-In fact it acts as a de Jonqui\'eres involution of order $3$ centered in $5$ of the points (for the definition we refer to \cite{Russo}).
-The curve $C(\mathbb{R})$ consists of $2$ nested ovals and only the outer oval can contain an inflection point, otherwise we would again get a contradiction with Bezout's theorem.
+In this case $u$ acts as a nonstandard Cremona transformation on the points.
+In fact it acts as a de Jonqui\'eres involution of order three centered in $5$ of the points (for the definition we refer to \cite{Russo}).
+The curve $C(\mathbb{R})$ consists of two nested ovals and only the outer oval can contain an inflection point, otherwise we would again get a contradiction with Bezout's theorem.
 This implies that the component with $p$ on the outer oval is the unit component of $\mathbb{T}_u(\mathbb{R})$ for $u$ of type $D_4$ and $A_3^\prime$.